sbsmirnoff/templie/README.md

 A config section is a special section of the first type that informs the Templie interpreter which sections in the script are to be used when you run it.
-Templie scripts can contain as many sections of each type as you wish, therefore you need to explicitly point out those you want to be interpreted.
+Templie scripts can contain as many sections of each type as you wish, therefore you need to explicitly indicate those you want to be interpreted.
 The following three parameters have to be included in every config section:

 ```